ADVANCED COLLEGE CREDIT PATHWAY

 Students receive I-20 and visa and take summer courses.

-With support from IPERC and SLU, students begin at an ACCP Partner University as a transfer student in the fall semester.
+With support from IPERC and the ACCP, students begin at an ACCP Partner University as a transfer student in the fall semester.